simondiazj/airbnb_nyc_revenue_analysis/README.md

 The dashboard includes a geographic visualization showing Airbnb listings across New York City.

-Users can filter the map by **room type** to explore the geographic distribution and performance of different accommodation types.
+Users can click the borough buttons to focus the map on a specific area of New York City and use the room type buttons to filter listings by accommodation type.
+The map updates dynamically to display the location and performance of the selected listings.

 ### Dashboard Features